iamJakeRobbins/quotient/planning.md

 We believe that everyone has ideas worth sharing.

-We believe that learning to better communicated will make the world a better place.
+We believe that learning to better communicate will make the world a better place.

 If you feel as we do, please join on this journey.
 We'll all learn, and we'll all grow together.